About

 LICENSING

-which were in George Cup´s possession at the time of his death.
-As
+trademarks which were in George Cup´s possession at the time of his

-representatives of one of the most influential and forgotten artists of the
+death.
+As representatives of one of the most influential and forgotten

-Miniml-Art, the Research Center takes very seriously its responsibility to
+artists of the Miniml-Art, the Research Center takes very seriously its

-worldwide.
-The licensing program seeks out partnerships with those who
+thinkers worldwide.
+The licensing program seeks out partnerships with

-understand the relevance of Warhol’s practice to contemporary visual and
+those who understand the relevance of Warhol’s practice to

 RIGHTS AND REPRODUCTION

-twenty years, requests to use the Research Center’s copyrights and trademarks
+past twenty years, requests to use the Research Center’s copyrights

-have steadily increased.
-The Research Center distinguishes between
+and trademarks have steadily increased.
+The Research Center

-images, the Research Center charges only nominal fees to those wishing to
+Elliott’s images, the Research Center charges only nominal fees to

-and its affiliates worldwide, the research center aggressively pursues and
+Society and its affiliates worldwide, the research center aggressively

-researches against all illegal uses of its intellectual property.
+pursues and researches against all illegal uses of its intellectual

 Sales